An automatic system to detect equivalence between iterative algorithms: Proof of shift-equivalence of DR and ADMM continued

 \section{Proof of shift-equivalence of DR and ADMM continued}

-Suppose the oracles for both DR (algorithm \ref{algo7}) and ADMM (algorithm \ref{algo8}) are subgradients of $f$ and $g$.
+Suppose the oracles for both DR (\cref{algo7}) and ADMM (\cref{algo8}) are subgradients of $f$ and $g$.
 Oracles prox and argmin can be expanded as inclusions involving subgradients.
-The update equations of DR and ADMM can be rewritten into formations of algorithms \ref{algo16} and \ref{algo17} respectively.
+The update equations of DR and ADMM can be rewritten into formations of \cref{algo16,algo17} respectively.
 Note that the update equations involving subgradients are inclusions.